Translation grant programme

 The Goethe-Institut’s grant programme “Translations of German Books into Other Languages” supports non-German publishers in publishing German-language literature, with the aim of making accessible to non-German speaking readers current works of contemporary literature, literature for children and young people, important academic titles and non-fiction works.

 The programme serves cultural policy goals and is an important guiding instrument for cultural and educational foreign policy.

 In the nearly 40 years of its existence, the programme has provided financial support for the publication of approximately 6000 books in 45 languages.

-The jury meets four times a year as follows:
+The committee meets four times a year on the following dates:

 - Beginning of February: application deadline: 1 December

 - End of April: application deadline: 1 March

 - End of July: application deadline: 1 June